samuelsokpo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-print groups of a user
+change user to betty for hello